kudos/node-passwords/README.md

 `npm install passwords`

-If you are running a non-harmony node.js, you'll need to install bluebird if you want `Promise`support, but it's not required and you can still just use callbacks.
+**Note** If you are running a non-harmony node.js, you'll need to install bluebird if you want `Promise` support, but it's not required and you can still just use callbacks.

 ## Usage